leonardosos/3D_Printer_Lab/mqtt-broker/README.md

 We are customizing our MQTT Broker using the following customization at runtime:

 - local configuration file `mosquitto.conf` using `-v <LOCAL_PATH>/mosquitto.conf:/mosquitto/config/mosquitto.conf`
-- local folder for data in order to keep a local persistence of exchanged information supporting QoS 1 and QoS 2 scenarios using `-v <LOCAL_PATH>/data:/mosquitto/data`
+- if exist some persistence folder for data: use `-v <LOCAL_PATH>/data:/mosquitto/data`
 - local folder to collect logs locally using `-v <LOCAL_PATH>/log:/mosquitto/log` and having access also if the container will be destroyed
 - mapping port with `-p 1883:1883`
 - restart always parameter `--restart always`